Do you know how to check for NoFollow and DoFollow links on your website?

 What is a DoFollow Link?

-DoFollow links are the goodness we’re seeking.
+DoFollow links are great.
 They provide sweet, succulent ranking juice.

-In simpler terms, DoFollow links are awesome.
-The more of these you get, the higher your page will rank on Google (especially when they’re from prestigious websites).
+The more dofollow links you get, the higher your page will rank on Google (especially when they’re from prestigious websites).

 DoFollow links look a little like this:

 If code doesn’t mean anything to you, don’t worry!
-I’ll explain everything in super-simple terms in just a minute!
+I’ll explain everything in simple terms in just a minute!

 What is a NoFollow Link?